SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_GitHub_From_Code_To_Product.md

 1. Open Visual Studio, and select *Create a new project*.

-1. Select one of the available DataMiner templates from the list of templates (for example *Ad-Hoc Data Source Solution*), and click *Next*.
+1. Select one of the available DataMiner templates from the list of templates (for example *Ad Hoc Data Source Solution*), and click *Next*.

-1. Enter a solution name, for example *SLC-GQIDS-MyDataSourceTest*, and click *Next*
+1. Enter a solution name, for example *SLC-GQIDS-MyDataSourceTest*, and click *Next*.

    We recommend adhering to [Skyline's naming conventions](xref:Using_GitHub_for_CICD#repository-naming-convention), though this is not mandatory.